Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Performance analysis

 \end{mylemma}

 \begin{proof} See Appendix B in the supplementary material. \end{proof}

 This bound depends on three kinds of quantities: a) bounds related to the inexactness of the reconstructed signal, b) simple properties of the data time series, and c) the hyperparameters $\nu$ and $\gamma$.
 Note that $\lVert \bm e^{(n)}[t] \rVert_2$ and $E^{(n)}[T]$ are related via \eqref{eq:cumulativeerror}.
-In those cases where the sources of uncertainty are such that $\lVert \bm e^{(n)}[t] \rVert_2$ does not vanish, the above bound can be used to replace $E^{(n)}[T]$ in the regret bound in \eqref{eq:regretboundTIRSO} with an expression that depends on the quantities expressed in A\ref{as:errorbounds}. \begin{mycorollary} Under the hypotheses in Theorem 1, the dynamic regret of JSTIRSO satisfies:

-\end{mycorollary} Observe that the above regret bound is linear in $T$, and this case was commented after Theorem \ref{th:dynamicregretboundTIRSO}.
-The growth rate of the dynamic regret is $\alpha B_{\bm e}$. \end{myitemize}
+In those cases where the sources of uncertainty are such that $\lVert \bm e^{(n)}[t] \rVert_2$ does not vanish, the above bound can be used to replace $E^{(n)}[T]$ in the regret bound in \eqref{eq:regretboundTIRSO} with an expression that depends on the quantities expressed in A\ref{as:errorbounds}. \begin{mycorollary} Under the hypotheses in Theorem 1, the dynamic regret of JSTIRSO satisfies: \end{mycorollary} Observe that the above regret bound has a term that is linear in $T$, and this case was commented after Theorem \ref{th:dynamicregretboundTIRSO}.
+If $W^{(n)}[T]$ is sublinear, then the asymptotic growth rate of the dynamic regret is bounded by $ (B_{\bm v} + \lambda \sqrt{N}) B_{\bm e}/\beta_\ell$.
+Note that this is a worst-case bound that does not depend on the stepsize $\alpha$. \end{myitemize}

-Intuitively, the dynamic regret characterizes the ability to predict the next signal observation from the estimated parameters and reconstructed signals.
+Intuitively, dynamic regret characterizes the ability to predict the next signal observation from the estimated parameters and reconstructed signals.
 A remaining challenge is to determine under which conditions the algorithms are able to identify parameters and signals.
 This is important because, under identifiability conditions, one could claim that the lower the regret bound is, the closer the reconstructed signals will be to the true signals.
 Consequently, apart from obtaining a smaller value of $B_{\bm g}$, also $\{\hbm \Phi[t], \hbm r_n[t]\}$ will become closer to the (not observable) $\{\bm \Phi[t], \bm r_n[t]\}$, which will be associated with smaller values of the quantities $B_{\bm\Phi}, B_{\bm r}$.
-The dependency of these bounds on the regret and the interaction between such bounds are topics that lie out of the scope of the present work, and could give rise to improved regret bounds.
+The dependency of these bounds on regret and the interaction between such bounds are topics that lie out of the scope of the present work and could give rise to improved regret bounds.